aladelca/aladelca/README.md

 Passionate about Analytics and Machine Learning, I am eager to machine learning models to generate impact in Business KPIs.
 I strongly desire to pursue a career as a Data Scientist in the Consulting, Technology & Retail sectors.

-As a Master of Management in Analytics student at McGill University, I am developing a unique skill set in order to improve data-driven decision-making that uses both business acumen and technical skills.
-Additionally, as an MBA, I have developed an extensive outlook in business.
 During my experience of +5 years in Data & Analytics roles, I have developed solutions using descriptive and predictive analytics using Python, SQL, R, and data visualization tools like Tableau and Power BI.
 I am also passionate about sharing my analytics knowledge, and as a result, I give lectures in Data Analytics courses at Peruvian Universities, and in other institutions worldwide.

 ## Education 🎓